scottbez1/smartknob/README.md

 [Ordering (LCSC)](https://lcsc.com/product-detail/Angle-Linear-Position-Sensors_Magn-Tek-MT6701CT-STD_C2856764.html)

 #### TLV493D (Infineon)
-A mediocre choice.
+Not used in the SmartKnob view, but a common/popular magnetic encoder in general.
+It's a mediocre choice for a haptic feedback implementation.
 Easy to prototype with using [Adafruit's QWIIC breakout board](https://www.adafruit.com/product/4366).

-In my testing, it is a little noisy, requiring filtering/smoothing that can slow responsiveness, hurting control loop stability.
+In my testing, it's noisy, requiring filtering/smoothing that can slow responsiveness, hurting control loop stability.
 Or, with less filtering, the noise can easily be "amplified" by the derivative component in the PID motor torque controller, causing audible (and tactile) humming/buzzing.

-There is also apparently a known silicon issue that causes the internal ADC to sometimes completely lock up, requiring a full reset and re-configuration.
+But the bigger issue is that there is apparently a known silicon issue that causes the internal ADC to sometimes completely lock up, requiring a full reset and re-configuration, which can cause delays/gaps in data!
 See section
 5.6 in the [User Manual](https://www.infineon.com/dgdl/Infineon-TLV493D-A1B6_3DMagnetic-UM-v01_03-EN.pdf?fileId=5546d46261d5e6820161e75721903ddd)

     In the Master Controlled Mode (MCM) or the Fast Mode (FM) the ADC conversion may hang up.
 A hang up can